Meet The Bassett Family

 Through the years Roger experimented with different concepts featuring Bassetts Ice Cream, including a sundae bar and a fresh blend bar.
 In addition to the different concepts in the Reading Terminal Market, he also featured the ice cream at other locations, including Chestnut Hill Farmers’ Market and special events throughout the Philadelphia region.
 But he always came back to the Reading Terminal Market.

 Roger continued tweaking concepts, and in 1983 he made his first, fresh-roasted turkey sandwich in a corner of the Bassetts Fresh Blends store.
 Today, that Original Turkey store continues to thrive.
-In 1990 Roger sold the ice cream store to his cousin, Michael Strange, to concentrate on growing the turkey franchise.
+In 2022 Roger sold the ice cream store to his cousin, Michael Strange, to concentrate on growing the turkey franchise.
 He continues to be involved with the original family business, frequently checking to make sure his favorite flavor, chocolate chip, is still the way his grandfather made it.
-In 2000, Roger returned to his ice cream roots as the Managing Partner of the retail location, overseeing the daily operations of the store.
 Roger still participates in the occasional special event with his son, Eric, who runs Bassetts Catering.

 Growing up in Minnesota did not stop this member of the Bassett family's sixth generation from getting involved in the family's ice cream business in Philadelphia.
 Alex Bassett Strange is the great-great-great grandson of the company's founder, Lewis Dubois Bassett and nephew to Bassetts Ice Cream’s president, Michael Strange.